 Q: Where do I send my application?

-Your completed application form should be mailed to the Missouri Board of Probation and Parole, 3400 Knipp Drive, Jefferson City, MO 65109.
-All applications for clemency are investigated by the Board and submitted to the Governor for the final decision.
+Your completed application packet should be mailed to the Missouri Parole Board, 3400 Knipp Drive, Jefferson City, MO 65109.
+All applications for clemency are investigated by the Parole Board and submitted to the Governor for the final decision.

 Q: Are there costs involved in filing for clemency?